 Worse yet, the researchers found that half of the flushable wipes they tested contained PET.
 This is a synthetic polymer often mixed with natural polymers, used for its good durability and strength.
 Strong and durable aren’t exactly the words you want to hear when describing something that should break down effortlessly in water.
 To be considered flushable, many think that only natural polymers such as cellulose should make up the wipe as these will break down more easily.

 To make matters worse, many people flush non-flushable wipes!
-These are predominantly made with PET and so don’t readily break down.
-In fact, most of the microplastics found were attributed to non-flushable wipes.
+Manufacturers predominantly use PET to make these substances, which do not decompose easily.
+In fact, experts have traced most of the microplastics discovered to the use of these products.

 How to Dispose of Flushable Wipes

 There’s only one way to correctly dispose of flushable wipes – in the bin!
 The same goes for any kind of wet wipe, in fact.